Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 only a spoonful of a backup issue

-& its probably too great a mental strain
+& its probably too great a mental Strain

 for the Q.M. to arrange an equal

-proportioning.
-Which if the same
+proportioning. which if the same

 size mugs were used would not

-be a very hard job. [[?]]
-Pond left
+be a very hard job.
+Col: Pond left

-today for higher up the line.
-As
+today for higher up the line to

 here.
 Two meals only again